 “She stood straight as a queen.
 Only eight, but so proud and serene.
 How they cheered.
 How I stared, in a crowd of thousands.”

 Based on the legend of Grand Duchess Anastasia Nikolaevna of Russia, the musical follows the 1918 execution of the Romanov royal family.
 The story, both in animation and musical, picks up where an amnesiac girl named Anya is orphaned and unidentified.
-Anastasia the Musical is somewhat based on the 1997 animation film, where six songs of the musical originate from, such as Once Upon a December, Journey to the Past, and At the Beginning.
+Anastasia the Musical is somewhat based on the 1997 animated film, where six songs originated from, like Once Upon a December, Journey to the Past, and At the Beginning, to name a few.

 The musical opened at the Broadhurst Theatre on Broadway on March 2017 with Christy Altomare as the leading role of Anastasia, and Derek Klena as her love interest, Dmitri.
 Although critics have given it mixed reviews, it consistently sells out and proves a smash hit to its demographic of romantics and adolescents.